 Cass Regional's highly trained physical therapists use a variety of techniques and equipment, including the SwimEx therapy pool, to provide treatment.
-The staff treat patients with a variety of conditions, including: neck and back pain, sports injuries, overuse injuries, muscle weakness, pre- and post-operative care needs, neurological impairments, limited range of motion, difficulty with balance and coordination, gait deviations, and upper extremity/hand impairments and injuries.
+The staff treats patients with a variety of conditions, including: neck and back pain, sports injuries, overuse injuries, muscle weakness, pre- and post-operative care needs, neurological impairments, limited range of motion, difficulty with balance and coordination, gait deviations, and upper extremity/hand impairments and injuries.

 The rehabilitation center is located on the first floor of Cass Regional, near the main entrance, and features the latest therapy equipment in an attractive and welcoming setting.
 Physical therapy is covered by most insurance programs and requires a physician's referral.